libracore/erpnextswiss/README.md

 Requires an ERPNext server instance (refer to [https://github.com/frappe/erpnext](https://github.com/frappe/erpnext))

 ## Compatibility
 ERPNextSwiss is tested against ERPNext v12.
 There are compatibility branches for v11 (for user who prefer the old desk) and v13 (for daring users).
-There are also branches for v14 and v15 of ERPNext which have been tested and validated for the company 2itea sàrl.
+There are also branches for v14 and v15 of ERPNext which have been tested and validated for the company 2itea sàrl ([https://2itea.ch](https://2itea.ch))

 ERPNextSwiss is also compatible with Dokos ([https://dokos.io](https://dokos.io))